 The Cybersecurity Capability Maturity Model

-The Cybersecurity Capability Maturity Model (C2M2) is a U.S. Department of Energy (DOE) program enabling voluntary, consistent measurement of the maturity of an organization’s cybersecurity capabilities.
+The Cybersecurity Capability Maturity Model (C2M2) is a U.S. Department of Energy (DOE) program that enables organizations to voluntarily measure the maturity of their cybersecurity capabilities in a consistent manner.
 No assessment data is collected by the Department.

 The model is publicly available and can be downloaded now.
-An update to the model is currently under way (see above to participate).
+An update to the model is currently under way.
 More information is available in the FAQs.
 For those organizations performing self-assessments, please refer to the C2M2 Facilitators Guide and request a free C2M2 toolkit by emailing C2M2@hq.doe.gov.

 Electricity and Oil & Natural Gas (ONG) Versions

-The Electricity Subsector C2M2 (ES-C2M2) and Oil and Natural Gas Subsector C2M2 (ONG-C2M2) models are energy sector-specific versions that include the core sector-agnostic C2M2 as well as additional reference material and implementation guidance specifically tailored for the electricity and oil and natural gas segments of the energy sector.
+There are two sector-specific versions of the C2M2 model: the Electricity Subsector C2M2 (ES-C2M2) and the Oil and Natural Gas Subsector C2M2 (ONG-C2M2).
+Each version contains common C2M2 elements, as well as additional sector-specific reference materials and implementation guidance tailored to the operations of the electricity and oil and natural gas sectors.